-Experts have defined personality development as the development of the organized pattern of behaviors and attitudes that makes a person distinctive.
-Personality development occurs by the ongoing interaction of temperament, character, and environment.
+Experts have defined personality development as the development of the organized pattern of behaviours and attitudes that makes a person distinctive.
+Personality development occurs through the ongoing interaction of temperament, character, and environment.

 Many factors rank high in affecting personality development, but experts agree that high-quality parenting plays a critical role in the development of a child’s personality.
 When parents understand how their child responds to certain situations, they can anticipate issues that might cause a problem for their child.
 They can better prepare their child for such situations.
 In some cases, they may strive to avoid potentially difficult situations altogether.
 Parents who know how to adapt their parenting approach to the particular temperament of their child can best provide effective guidance and ensure the successful development of their child’s personality.